 Graduating doctoral students will be able to:

-- Demonstrate professional and ethical behavior consistent with the expectations of the discipline
+1. Demonstrate professional and ethical behavior consistent with the expectations of the discipline.

-- Conduct scholarly inquiry relevant to societal challenges and the field of study
+3. Conduct scholarly inquiry relevant to societal challenges and the field of study.

-- Demonstrate proficiency with a variety of classical and modern techniques
+4. Demonstrate proficiency with a variety of classical and modern techniques by collecting and documenting reproducible and publish quality data through completion of experiments.

-- Develop professional skills such as collaboration and personal effectiveness to be competitive in the job market
+7. Display professional skills in personal effectiveness to be competitive in the job market.